-- 3.8 As a result of concerns raised by the stakeholders in conjunction with the then recent changes to the highway code and a review of available accident data, the Cabinet Member for Traffic & Transportation took the decision to postpone the trial until the following actions had been completed: - A review of the monitoring methods being proposed, by which will be used to provide the necessary information to assess the impacts of the trial. - Review of all bus lanes with existing infrastructure such as enforcement cameras, Bluetooth journey time monitoring equipment etc., to enable the monitoring of the impacts of the trial. - An assessment of each of these bus lanes considering road speed, layout, proximity to accident hotspots and the availability of adjacent cycle infrastructure to enable a shortlist of viable bus lanes to be compiled. - Road Safety Audits to be undertaken on the shortlisted bus lanes to confirm their suitability for the trial.
+- 3.8 As a result of concerns raised by the stakeholders in conjunction with the then recent changes to the highway code and a review of available accident data, the Cabinet Member for Traffic & Transportation took the decision to postpone the trial until the following actions had been completed: - A review of the monitoring methods being proposed, by which will be used to provide the necessary information to assess the impacts of the trial. - All bus lanes with existing infrastructure such as enforcement cameras, Bluetooth journey time monitoring equipment etc., that would enable us to improve the monitoring of the impacts of the trial were subject to additional reviews. - An assessment of each of these bus lanes considering road speed, layout, proximity to accident hotspots and the availability of adjacent cycle infrastructure was then carried out and a shortlist of viable lanes was compiled. - Road Safety Audits where then undertaken on the five shortlisted bus lanes, following the above assessment, to confirm their suitability for the trial.